azarem-projects/Engine/README.md

 ### Windows:

-Open the generated solution in Visual Studio (make sure you use the latest version) and build the entire solution.
+Open the generated .sln file in Visual Studio (make sure you use the latest version) and build the entire solution.
 Make sure you set "engine" as Startup Project.